isomerpages/wsg-ssg-redirect/index.md

 notification: ""
 sections:
   - hero:
-      title: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user
        subtitle: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!